opencoff/go-bbhash/README.md

 This is an implementation of [this paper](https://arxiv.org/abs/1702.03154).
 It is in part inspired by Damien Gryski's [Boomphf](https://github.com/dgryski/go-boomphf).

+The library exposes the following types:

+- `BBHash`: Represents an instance of a minimal perfect hash function as described in the paper above.
+- `DBWriter`: Used to construct a constant database of key-value pairs - where the lookup of a given key is doing in constant time using `BBHash`.
+Essentially, this type serializes a collection of key-value pairs using `BBHash` as the underlying index.
+- `DBReader`: Used for looking up key-values from a previously constructed Database.

 *NOTE* Minimal Perfect Hash functions take a fixed input and generate a mapping to lookup the items in constant time.
 In particular, they are NOT a replacement for a traditional hash-table;